-The SMC8150L2 is designed to interconnect multiple network segments (or collision domains).
-It can be connected to network cards in PCs and servers, as well as to hubs, switches or routers.
-It may also be connected to devices using optional SFP transceivers.
+These switches are designed to interconnect multiple segments (or collision domains).
+They can be connected to network cards in PCs and servers, as well as to hubs, switches or routers.
+They may also be connected to devices using optional SEP tranceivers